ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

-# ARCore Inside Out Positional Tracking for Galaxy S7
+# ARCore Inside Out Positional Tracking for Galaxy S7 and ARCore preview 2
-ARCore enabled Inside Out Positional Tracking for the Galaxy S7
+ARCore enabled Inside Out Positional Tracking for the Galaxy S7 using the ARCore preview 2.

       - The Galaxy S7 is not officially ARCore supported but it works non the less.